Vault protector coin: Taiping Heavenly Kingdom

 During the later part of the Taiping Rebellion, the government of the Taiping Heavenly Kingdom cast a number of vault protector coins with the inscription Taiping Tianguo (太平天囯), these cash coins were notably 7.6 centimeters in diameter and were also very thick.
 The reverse sides of these vault protector coins contained the characters Shengbao (聖寶, "holy treasure").
 In his book "Coins of the Taiping Heavenly Kingdom" (太平天國錢幣), Chinese numismatist Ma Dingxiang notes that the vault protector coins of the Taiping Heavenly Kingdom were manufactured for the mints of Hangzhou, Hunan, and Suzhou.
-There are only 5 or 6 of Taiping Heavenly Kingdom-made vault protector coins known to exist and these coins all tend to display some very slight differences between them.
+There are only five or six Taiping Heavenly Kingdom-made vault protector coins known to exist and these coins all tend to display some very slight differences between them.

 A specimen that was previously in the collection of Ma Dingxiang and sold at auction held in the year 2011 for an amount of $111,286 (RMB 690,000).

 Modern reproductions

-Due to the rarity of vault protector coins, there isn't a lack of reproductions and fakes appearing on the coin collecting market.
+Due to the rarity of vault protector coins, there are reproductions and fakes on the coin collecting market.
 In the modern era vault protector coins are sought after both as collectible items as well as financial investments.

 Furthermore, some commemorative modern coins made from precious metals are sometimes also based on pre-modern vault protector coins.
 In the year 1982 a gold coin based on a Xianfeng era vault protector coin was created, in 1990 another a gold coin version of a different Xianfeng era vault protector coins was created, and in 1998 a gold coin inspired by the Da-Tang Zhenku from the Southern Tang was produced.